JMinyard1335/Bash-Installer/README.md

 # Bash Installer V2

 A collection of scripts to help you manage installing, updating, and removing custom bash scripts from your Linux system.
-Newly rewritten for easier use, this is a personal project and is probably not suited for secure development environments.
+It was newly rewritten for easier use.
+This is a personal project and is probably not suited for secure development environments.
 The installer can add tools to one of two paths:

 ```bash